ferocioustoast/AEB/README.md

 ### Usage

-1. Run AEB.py with Powershell/CMD or by double-clicking AEB.py.
+1. Run AEB with Powershell/CMD or by double-clicking AEB.

 2. Select the output device you want the audio to play on.